joyrd23/Demo/README.md

 # Demo
-A demo blog about some of the finest automotive works.
+A demo blog about fine automotive work.